 - Sponge to wipe the spilled water

-Perquisites of the color mixing activity
+Perquisites of the Color Mixing Activity

-In Montessori school, a child is first introduced to books on colors, primary color tablets, secondary color tablets, sorting colors, and matching objects with the same color before introducing color mixing to the child.
+In Montessori schools, a child is first introduced to books on colors, primary color tablets, secondary color tablets, sorting colors, and matching objects with the same color before introducing color mixing to the child.

 - Invite the child to the table and tell them today we will learn about primary and secondary colors using color mixing.

 - Starting with red, place one drop on every red dot on the laminated paper.